KarlPurk/redux-decorators/readme.md

 # Redux Decorators

-A ridiculously good syntax for working with Redux and TypeScript.
+A ridiculously good syntax for working with Redux using decorators in ES7 / TypeScript.
 Currently limited to Angular 2 but could potentially be used elsewhere.

 <a href="http://plnkr.co/edit/mhZNwlkrpo7k4rzEQaOr?p=preview" target="_blank">Try a live example on plunkr</a>